 # The primary network interface (eth0) allow-hotplug eth0 auto eth0

 On line 4, do you see the ‘source’ directive?
 That means the OS should read any files in that path in addition to this file.
 We will take advantage of that and create a file for our static configuration separate from this main file.
 Save and exit your interfaces file then type the following at the prompt (you don’t have to use nano as your editor, but I will for this example):

 This opens nano with a new file called eth0.static which, I think, is a pretty self-explanatory filename.
 If your adapter is named something else, go ahead and choose a different filename.
 Let’s make the file look like this:

 The settings here are quite clear, so adjust as necessary for your environment.
 If your adapter is not called ‘eth0’ make sure you change that!
-I’m using the same setup as in my ‘Easy internet access for Hyper-V guests using NAT’ article for this example.
-If you need to set up IPv6, then you can add a section like this after the one we just added:
+If you need to set up a static IPv6, then you can add a section like this after the one we just added:

 # IPv6 iface eth0 inet6 static address fde5:a3af:f4b6:0c16::1234 netmask 64 gateway fde5:a3af:f4b6:0c16::ffff

 Obviously you should adjust this for your environment.
-If you use DHCP6 then use:
+For example, if you use DHCP6 then use:

 iface eth0 inet6 dhcp

 If you use SLAAC (stateless auto-configuration) then use: